 Your environment, including secondhand tobacco smoke, strong smells from household chemicals or perfumes, allergens, and certain foods.
 Stress, pollution, noise, lighting, and weather changes are other possible triggers.

 Headaches, especially migraine headaches, tend to run in families.
 Most children and teens (90%) who have migraines have other family members who get them.
 When both parents have a history of migraines, there is a 70% chance their child will also have them.
 If only one parent has a history of these headaches, the risk drops to 25%-50%.

 Doctors don’t know exactly what causes migraines.
 A popular theory is that triggers cause unusual brain activity, which leads to changes in the blood vessels there.
 Some forms of migraines are linked to genetic problems in certain parts of the brain.

 Too much physical activity can also trigger a migraine in adults.

 Getting a Diagnosis

 Once you get your headaches diagnosed correctly, you can start the right treatment plan for your symptoms.

 The first step is to talk to your doctor about your headaches.
-She’ll give you a physical exam and ask you about the symptoms you have and how often they happen.
+They’ll give you a physical exam and ask you about the symptoms you have and how often they happen.
 It’s important to be as complete as possible with these descriptions.
-Give your doctor a list of things that cause your headaches, make them worse, and what helps you feel better.
+Give your doctor a list of things that cause your headaches, things that make them worse, and what helps you feel better.
 You can track details in a headache diary to help your doctor diagnose your problem.

 If your headache symptoms get worse or happen more often despite treatment, ask your doctor to refer you to a headache specialist.
-If you need more information, contact one of the organizations in the resource list for a list of member doctors in your state.

 How Are Headaches Treated?